 Preparation: Your weekly grade will be determined by the preparation of each weekly lesson.
 If you are an average student you should plan to practice at least ONE HOUR EVERY DAY.
 This is the minimum.
-Marked improvement will require focused, consistent practice In reality one should practice until the material is mastered.
+It is preferable that you practice an average of 1-2 hours a day.
+In reality one should practice until the material is mastered.

 Wind-Percussion Recitals (Student Recitals): You are strongly encouraged to attend student recitals in the brass area.
-You will be REQUIRED to attend recitals presented within the tuba studio.
+You are REQUIRED to attend recitals presented within the tuba studio.
 As musicians we grow not only through practicing and performing but also as listeners.
 Additionally you will be supporting your colleagues and you will be exposed to an ever-widening range of literature.
 Coat and tie for men or its equivalent for women is the appropriate dress when you perform on a recital.

-Juries: These are your final exams for which you will receive a grade at the end of the semester.
+Juries: These are your final exams for which you will receive a grade.
+At the end of each semester, you will fill out a form and list the materials you have worked on throughout the entire semester.
 There are scale proficiencies up through the sophomore level; thereafter, you must be able to continue to display adequate knowledge.
 Sight-reading at an appropriate level is also required.
 Failure to take a jury will be an automatic F.

 Sophomore Barrier: This is an important goal for everyone.
 Aside from playing the scale syllabus from memory, you must perform an appropriate level solo with piano.
-After passing the barrier you must continue to perform at the upper level, 3201.
+After passing the barrier you must continue to perform at the upper level.
 Sight-reading will be at both 1200 and 3200 levels.